Max Goof: Goof Troop

-In the series Goof Troop, Max is the son of Goofy Goof and the late Mrs. Goof, who was born in 1981, whereby in 1992 he is 11 years old.
+In the series Goof Troop, Max is the 11-and-a-half years old son of Goofy.
 At the same age, Max moved to his father's hometown of Spoonerville with him and has lived there ever since.
 He is active, nice, observant, friendly, and best friends with P.J., Pete's son.
 He and P.J. are in the same grade at junior high school.
 Max, like in all of his appearances, loves his father but wishes he would be a bit more normal, and dislikes the idea of sharing similarities with him.

 A Goofy Movie

-A Goofy Movie in 1995 features Max as a 15-year-old high school student, finishing the freshman school year before going on summer vacation.
+A Goofy Movie in 1995 features Max as a 14-year-old high school student, finishing the freshman school year before going on summer vacation.
 Max has grown to find his father's goofy antics embarrassing, and is likewise viewed by his peers as a geek and a goof himself; a view he seeks to change at the school assembly when he dresses up like the musician rock star Powerline and interrupts the principal's speech to dance and perform to Powerline's hit song "Stand Out" before the entire student body.
 Additionally, Max seeks to gain the attention of his crush, a girl named Roxanne, whom Max is convinced only ever looks right through him and believes the laugh he inherited from his father ("a-hyuck") is to her disliking.
 Though Max ends up in detention for hijacking the assembly, he succeeds in not only impressing the other students but also winning the affections of Roxanne, who shyly yet delightedly agrees to go with him to a party that is to be held the next Saturday.

 However, the principal informs Max's father, Goofy, about Max's bad behavior.
 Fearful that his son is becoming a delinquent, Goofy decides to take Max on a cross-country fishing trip for some 'father-son bonding', much to Max's chagrin.
 Before Goofy and Max hit the road, Max pays a quick visit to Roxanne's house to explain to her why he can no longer go with her to the party but ends up lying to her that it is because he is instead going to see Powerline live in concert in Los Angeles and that he and his father will join Powerline on stage for the last song since, as Max claims, Goofy and Powerline are an old acquaintance.
 The guilt from this lie eats at Max throughout the film, while Goofy tries to bond with his son in ways that end up pushing Max away even further.
 When Goofy appoints Max the official navigator of their road trip, things go much more smoothly for the two as Max gets to pick all the stops along the way.